Planning Form for JD Academic Requirements (PDF)

 - Completion of Perkins Loan Exit Interview, if applicable (questions about this should be directed to the Student Accounts Office)

-- Six total hours of extracurricular diversity programming.
-Of the six total hours required before graduation, at least four hours must be completed during the student’s first and second year. (questions about this should be directed to the Office of Diversity and Inclusion)
+- Six total hours of extracurricular culture and inclusion programming.
+Of the six total hours required before graduation, at least four hours must be completed during the student’s first and second year. (questions about this should be directed to the Office of Culture and Inclusion)

 No more than 19 credits under the 83 credit requirement can be applied toward graduation from non-classroom courses: